Marcotsept/waffle.io/CAREERS.md

 ### Open Positions

-We're hiring for two **full stack senior engineers** to join our team either in Boulder, CO or Raleigh, NC!
+We're hiring for a **senior devops engineer** and two **full stack senior software engineers** to join our team in Boulder, CO or Raleigh, NC!

-You could be an awesome fit if you:
+#### Senior DevOps Engineer
+What you'll be doing:
+- Working closesly with the whole Waffle team to drive the Waffle mission forward and make our customers most successful
+- Supporting and advancing [Waffle Takeout](https://takeout.waffle.io), the on premises installation of Waffle
+- Managing production and development infrastructure using Docker, Terraform, Kubernetes, GKE, HAProxy, and NodeJS
+- Owning monitoring and instrumentation of each of the Waffle services
+- Building chatops to support your work and the rest of the team
+- Managing MongoDB hosted by Compose.com
+- Maintaining and advancing CI/CD via CircleCI
+- Working with the rest of the team to determine and execute on future operational and infrustructural changes

+What you'll bring:

+We are looking for passionate, self-directed, people who care about the customers their software is serving.
+For this position we are seeking an individual with solid experience and any of the following will give you a good head start:
+- Solid expertise in networking, both in the cloud and in on-premises networks
+- Docker, Kubernetes, Ansible, Terraform
+- NodeJS and JavaScript
+- Instrumenting, monitoring, and scaling web servers
+- Chatops

+#### Senior Software Engineer (2 openings)
+What you'll be doing:
+- Working closesly with the whole Waffle team to drive the Waffle mission forward and make our customers most successful
+- Using Javascript, NodeJS, Angular, etc. to build customer focused, full stack solutions
+- Building software that is continuously tested and deployed
+- Writing automated tests for the code you write
+- Collaborating with other developers through the whole process of design, implementation, review, and iterating on software
+- Ensuring quality from the start through collaboration and code reviews

+What you'll bring:

+We are looking for passionate, self-directed, people who care about the customers their software is serving.
+For this possition we are seeking an individual with solid experience and any of the following will give you a good head start:
-- are an expert with NodeJS and JavaScript.
+- Solid expertise in NodeJS and JavaScript
-- are experienced with Angular and AngularJS.
+- Experience with Angular and AngularJS
-- are experienced with MongoDB.
+- Experience with MongoDB
-- have experience designing, monitoring, and scaling web services.
+- Solid understanding of designing, monitoring, and scaling web services
-- enjoy working with others to solve problems.
-At Waffle we often pair on work and are always collaborating for the best solution.
+- Enjoy working with others to solve problems and put the customer first
-- enjoy understanding how customers use the code you write.
-At Waffle we are all about solving the right problem for the right customer, and it is everyone's job to put the customer first.
-- have contributed to open source.
+- Contributed to open source.
 We are widely adopted by the open source community and we love candidates who give back!

 Interested?
 Check out our [hiring process](HIRING_PROCESS.md) to get started!